alnwlsn/scratchpad/README.md

 ## ttylynx ##
 Bash script that forms a rudimentary command line interface to read and navigate web pages from a command line interface which has no cursor control.
 Optimized for a hard copy teletype, [like my converted Selectric II](https://www.youtube.com/watch?v=1kXnsvYfaF4), where printing things takes a long time.
 Uses lynx to render web pages, and wget / jp2a to view JPG images as ascii art.
 Works a bit like the original CERN LineModeBrowser

+## trs804kb ##
+This is a backlate for @jaycrutti's TRS-80 Model 4 keyboard [replacement](https://www.jaycrutti.com/hardware-projects/tandy-trs-80-model-4-replacement-keyboard) using modern mechanical keyswitches.